I Want To...

 5255 Loughboro Road NW

 Washington, DC 20016 map

 Dr. Rita W. Driggers is the medical director of Sibley Memorial Hospital’s Maternal-Fetal Medicine division, as well as an assistant professor of gynecology and obstetrics at Johns Hopkins University School of Medicine.
-She is board certified in maternal and fetal medicine, as well as obstetrics and gynecology.
-Dr. Driggers practices out of Sibley Memorial Hospital in Washington, D.C.
+Dr. Driggers is board certified in maternal and fetal medicine, as well as obstetrics and gynecology by the American Board of Obstetrics and Gynecology.
+She practices out of Sibley Memorial Hospital in Washington, D.C.

 Dr. Driggers earned her undergraduate degree from the University of Central Florida and her medical degree from the University of Tennessee College of Medicine.
 She completed a residency in obstetrics and gynecology at the National Capital Consortium-Uniformed Services University, followed by a fellowship in maternal-fetal medicine at Johns Hopkins.
 Dr. Driggers then went on to serve as a physician in the U.S. Navy for 14 years.
 She has also served as an associate professor of obstetrics and gynecology at Georgetown University School of Medicine and an adjunct associate professor at the Uniformed University of the Health Sciences.
 Dr. Driggers was also previously the director of the division of maternal-fetal medicine at the National Naval Medical Center.

 Dr. Driggers is a fellow of the American Congress of Obstetricians and Gynecologists, as well as a member of the Society for Maternal-Fetal Medicine.